ANZCA Library subscribes to 14,000+ e-books, with access to an additional 6000+ open-access titles. You can access e-books in several ways:

 Having trouble logging into e-resources?
 Try emptying your browser cache, closing and reopening your browser, and trying again.

-Forgotten your (CICM) password?
+Forgotten your CICM Member Portal password?
 Try resetting your password

-ALL ANZCA Library's e-books are now accessible through the CICM VIA ANZCA library's new discovery layer.
+ALL ANZCA library's e-books are now accessible through the CICM VIA ANZCA library's discovery service.
 Simply enter a keyword search for a particular title or topic, and select the button to access the full-text.

 Searching for a specific title?
 Try selecting the In Title option from the search box drop-down when searching within the discovery service.

 Want to refine a result list to show just e-books?
-Then simply select the eBook option in the Resource Type section of the left sidebar:
+Then simply select the eBook filter in the Item Format section of the left sidebar:

 User profiles can be used to download book chapter PDFs, save searches, create alerts and enable mobile access for the ClinicalKey app.